Mstager/Purple_Martin_scripts/README.md

     		R script for conducting morphological analyses and generating Figures 1d and S3 using quantitative magnetic resonance data from carcasses; requires **Table_S3.csv** and **Table_S4.csv**.

    	7d) **2021_scout-arrival-data-pre_Feb20.csv** \
-   		Scout arrival data for the 2021 breeding season (across all U.S. states) pruned to include only dates before February 20, 2021.
+   		 Purple Martin Conservation Association Scout arrival data for the 2021 breeding season (across all U.S. states) pruned to include only dates before February 20, 2021.
 Used to plot Figure1a.
+Scout arrival observations are sightings of the very first martins seen for a colony in a given breeding season.
+More information at: https://www.purplemartin.org/research/8/scout-arrival-study/

 ### Trends in arrival and nesting analyses